Lead service line: Adjustment of pH levels

-In 2016, water in Newark, New Jersey started having elevated lead levels.
+In 2016, water in Newark, New Jersey, began to have elevated lead levels.
 A year earlier, the city tried to adjust the pH levels in order to control carcinogens in the system.
-The result of higher acidity caused the sodium silicate that was used successfully as corrosion inhibitor for two decades to stop working.
-It took the city until 2018 to figure out the short-term solution to change to use orthophosphate, but that would take another six months to become effective.
-Water bottles and water filters were distributed as a stop gap.
+The result of higher acidity caused the sodium silicate that was used successfully as a corrosion inhibitor for two decades to stop working.
+It took the city until 2018 to find a short-term solution, switching to using orthophosphate, but it would take another six months to become effective.
+Water bottles and water filters were distributed as a stop-gap.
 The long-term solution was for the city to do 18,000 full lead service line replacements.
-The city took unprecedented steps by borrowing $120 million to shorten the replacement timeframe to 3 years from 10 years, and working with legislators to come up with a law that allows the city to force replace the private portion of the lines free of charge and without any permission from property owners.
+The city took unprecedented steps by borrowing $120 million to shorten the replacement timeframe to three years from ten years, and working with legislators on a law allowing the city to replace the private portion of the lines free of charge and without any permission from property owners.

 Physical disturbances

 In Chicago, after Mayor Rahm Emanuel took office in 2011, he initiated a $481 million water conservation initiative that included household water meter replacements.
-The work was carried in a multi-year project.
-In 2013, a study by United States Environmental Protection Agency (EPA) concluded that disturbances to lead service lines including street work or water meter installation could cause the leaching of lead to be elevated for months or years.
-During Mayor Emanuel's administration, the city consistently denied that it had any widespread problems of lead in water, and continued the meter installation.
-In July 2019, Mayor Lori Lightfoot who took office in the same year announced that the tests had shown elevated levels of lead in more than 1 in 5 metered homes, and she ordered to halt the meter installation program.
+The work was carried out in a multi-year project.
+In 2013, a study by the United States Environmental Protection Agency (EPA) concluded that disturbances to lead service lines, including street work or water meter installation, could cause the leaching of lead to be elevated for months or years.
+During Mayor Emanuel's administration, the city consistently denied any widespread problems of lead in water, and continued the meter installation.
+In July 2019, Mayor Lori Lightfoot, who took office the same year, announced that the tests had shown elevated levels of lead in more than one in five metered homes, and she ordered the cessation of the meter installation program.
 The city also faced a lawsuit filed on behalf of the residents to force the city to solve the problem by replacing their lead service lines.